alien2112/efalcon/ADMIN_README.md

-# Admin Dashboard - Petro Website
+# Admin Panel Documentation

-This admin dashboard allows administrators to manage images for the Petro website's Vision, Services, and Work sections.
+## Overview
+The admin panel provides a comprehensive interface for managing banner images across all pages of the website.
+It supports both Arabic and English languages and uses GridFS for efficient image storage.

 ## Features